Aston Martin DB7 Vantage V12 For Sale

 respray involved extra thick lacquer and subsequent flatting and

-polishing over several days to achieve the desired finish which has
+polishing over several days to achieve the desired finish.

-When reassembling the car I decided for longevity to use copious
+not normally included, so when reassembling the car I decided for longevity

-for a concours paint finish in areas which only a "concours judge" would
+rather than aim for a concours paint finish in areas which only a "concours

 ever look.